slashman/virtualdungeon/rules.md

 Players also have a chance to evade traps based on their Dexterity stat.

-* Arrow traps: Can be avoided by quickly ducking.
-Slow players may be affected by injury in a single body part.
+* Arrow traps: Injure a single body part to one or all party members.
+Can be avoided by quickly ducking.
 * Poisoned arrow traps: Same as arrow traps, but may cause Poisoned status in addition to injury.
 * Stun arrow traps: Same as arrow traps, but may cause Paralyzed status in addition to injury.
 * Spikes, Clamping Traps, Caltrops, Pit traps: Cause damage to one or both legs.
+Can be avoided by quickly jumping.
 * Falling Rocks: Cause damage to one or both arms, or may cause unconsciousness.
+Can be avoided by quickly running to the next room.
 * Bomb Traps: May cause injuries to any body part (and more than one), as well as unconsciousness.
 * Powder traps: May cause Blindness, Paralysis, Asleep, Poisoned or Mute ailments.
+Can be avoided by covering the nose, closing eyes and mouth quickly and crawling to the next room.

 Combat
 ======